emu-russia/breaks/BreakingNESWiki_DeepL/PPU/cram.md

 The outputs from the CB bits do not go directly to the phase generator, but go through a D-Latch chain.
 The D-Latch chains are unequally spaced for each CB bit.

+Delays are necessary due to the fact that logically it is not possible to process the current pixel and simultaneously display it as a signal.
+Therefore, the video generator essentially outputs pixels "from the past".

 For CB bits 4-5 (luminance, LL0# and LL1# signals):

 ![cbout_ll](/BreakingNESWiki/imgstore/ppu/cbout_ll.jpg)